Applying for Financial Aid

 Applying for Title IV, State, and Institutional Financial Aid

-Title IV aid is need-based aid (federal programs such as Pell Grants, SEOG, Work Study, Stafford Loans, and state programs such as Texas grant, and TPEG).
+Title IV aid is need-based aid (federal programs such as Pell Grants, SEOG, Work Study, Stafford Loans, and state programs such as TEOG and TPEG).
 Need-based programs require an analysis of the student's financial circumstances to determine need.
-The application process used by Cisco College to perform this need analysis is the Free Application for Federal Student Aid (FAFSA)
+The application process used by Cisco College to perform this need analysis is the Free Application for Federal Student Aid (FAFSA).
+You can complete the FAFSA online by logging on to www.fafsa.gov .
+(When completing the FAFSA, please use the Cisco College school code 00355300.)

 Application Steps to Follow: